 - When Jimmy meets Gary for the first time in the second cutscene for Welcome to Bullworth, they both head to the left which is the direction to the staircase of the cut second Boys' Dorm floor.

 - As Gary introduces the cliques to Jimmy in This Is Your School, their motion-capture animations are unpolished.
-Also, the clique members only move when they're shown in the camera and the characters don't get dragged down under the floor unlike other cutscenes.
-Some of their positions are also different, and Ricky seems to lip-sync something likely due to the motion-capture test.
+The clique members only move when they're shown on the camera and the characters don't get dragged down under the floor, unlike other cutscenes.
+Some of their positions are also different, and Ricky seems to lip-sync something while off-camera.

-- In the first cutscene for Slingshot, the television show Pete watches actually has a graphic which is mostly obscured from the camera.
-This further evidences that the TV programs could be watched.
+- In the first cutscene for Slingshot, the television show Pete watches has a graphic that is mostly obscured from the camera.
+This further evidences that TV programs could be watched.

-- In the Halloween cutscene that takes place in Jimmy's bedroom, an office chair and an extra pillow with a glitched texture (which wasn't present in the Wii version) can be seen.
+- In the Halloween cutscene that takes place in Jimmy's bedroom, an office chair and an extra pillow with a glitched texture (which was fixed in the Wii version) can be seen.
 At the end, they also go out of Jimmy's dormitory room the wrong way meaning that the cutscene originally took place in a different dormitory room or an earlier version of Jimmy's.

-- Johnny, Earnest and Derby have lower-quality face models in the cutscenes for Russel In The Hole, though Earnest doesn't suffer that problem at the ending cutscene.
+- Johnny, Earnest, and Derby don't have proper facial animations in the cutscenes for Russel In the Hole, though Earnest doesn't suffer that problem at the ending cutscene.

-- There is an unseen, yet low-quality animation of Jimmy eavesdropping on Mr. Hattrick and Mr. Galloway outside of the classroom during the cutscene for Hattrick Vs. Galloway.
-This could mean that classrooms were actually going to be attached to the main academy building rather than being separate rooms.
-Also, the characters are positioned in a slightly different manner.
+- There is an unseen animation of Jimmy eavesdropping on Mr. Hattrick and Mr. Galloway outside of the classroom during the cutscene for Hattrick Vs. Galloway.
+This could mean that classrooms were going to be attached to the main academy building rather than being separate rooms.

 - In the first Race The Vale cutscene, Jimmy and Pete leave the room the wrong way, like Help Gary.

-- When Jimmy meets Pinky at the movie theater in Carnival Date, they are actually both levitating.
-It also happens in the beginning cutscene of The Gym Is Burning.
+- When Jimmy meets Pinky at the movie theater in Carnival Date, they are both levitating.
+It also happens in the beginning cutscene of The Gym is Burning.

 - Jimmy enters the Biology Classroom from the wrong side in Weed Killer.